The Real People: The Real People and Oasis

 'Used to the hard-knock school of the Manchester scene, Oasis were shocked by the co-operation of their scouse mates.
 "Because we'd got our own eight-track studio we let them come down to the Dock Road and record there," says Tony.
 "They were quite naive about recording, so we'd show them how to play the songs, how to think about the structure of the songs and the dynamics.
 We were just helping them because that's what bands do in Liverpool.
 I don't think it's quite the same in Manchester, because no one had done anything for them before."'

-The result was the eight song music demo (later dubbed the Live Demonstration tape) recorded in Liverpool in 1993 that got Oasis their first record deal.
+The result was the eight-song music demo (later dubbed the Live Demonstration tape) recorded in Liverpool in 1993 that got Oasis their first record deal.
 The tape included many of the songs that eventually featured on the band's first album Definitely Maybe.

 Chris and Tony Griffiths' input into the writing and recording process has since been fully acknowledged by Oasis.
 Tony Griffiths is credited with providing vocals on "Supersonic" on Definitely Maybe.
 Chris Griffiths also co-wrote "Rockin' Chair" with Noel Gallagher in 1993.
 This was released as the B-side to the single of "Roll with It" in 1995, and also appeared on the album The Masterplan.
 Chris Griffiths also claimed to have written the lyrics for "Columbia", with Liam Gallagher being responsible for the chorus, although the song is officially credited to Noel Gallagher only.
 Oasis Drummer Tony McCarroll tells the same story in his book Oasis: The Truth.
-They are both included in the documentary made for the Definitely Maybe 10th anniversary DVD.
+They are both included in the documentary made for the Definitely Maybe 10th Anniversary DVD.

-Current work
+Continued career (2008–present)

 In 2006, "Losing a Friend" was released in the UK as a single by the Icelandic girl group Nylon.
 It reached top 20 in the UK chart.
 Another Real People cover, "Closer" was the second single release from the group in October 2006.
 Both songs were number ones in Iceland.

 They also wrote several tracks for the debut solo album by ex-Atomic Kitten, Natasha Hamilton.
 "Reaching Out" (co-written with Alistair Griffin and James and Tom Martin) was recorded by the Northern Irish band Bel's Boys and appeared on their 2007 album People Lets Go.